dolfly/nmdb/doc/guide.rst

   important issue if you have performance requirements.

-  It is only possible to limit the cache size by the maximum number of objects in the cache.
+  It is only possible to limit the cache size by the maximum number of objects in it, and not by byte size.

 Backend database
-  You will need to create a backend database using QDBM_'s utilities.
-This is quite simple, just run ``dpmgr create /path/to/the/database`` and you're done.
+  The backend database engine can be selected at build time; QDBM_ is the default.

-  If for some reason (hardware failure, for instance) the database becomes corrupt, you should use QDBM's utilities to fix it.
+  If for some reason (hardware failure, for instance) the database becomes corrupt, you should use your database utilities to fix it.
 It shouldn't happen, so it's a good idea to report it if it does.

-  QDBM databases are not meant to be shared among processes, so avoid having other processes using them.
+  Most databases are not meant to be shared among processes, so avoid having other processes using them.

 Database redundancy